lepture/nico/docs/en/index.md

 ## Bug Report

-I keep a issue tracker at [GitHub](https://github.com/lepture/nico/issues), you can report bugs by [openning a new issue](https://github.com/lepture/nico/issues/new).
+I keep an issue tracker at [GitHub](https://github.com/lepture/nico/issues), you can report bugs by [openning a new issue](https://github.com/lepture/nico/issues/new).
 If you want any help, please contact <lepture@me.com>, English and Chinese are acceptable.